The California Gets A Successor.

 The Portofino is built on a revised version of the California chassis, now using more aluminum and other tweaks to drop some 160 pounds – so figure the new car weight about 3,900 pounds.
 The 3.9-liter twin-turbo V-8 was upgraded with new pistons, intake and exhaust systems and other tweaks to unbridle 39 more horsepower, now 591.
 Torque jumps slightly to 561 lb-ft, and the powerplant is once again teamed exclusively to a 7-speed dual-clutch automatic with paddle shifters.

-Higher-rate springs and Magnaride dampers are said to reduce body roll, and the Portofino gets electric power steering and the latest Ferrari E-Diff differential and F1-Trac traction control.
+Higher-rate springs and Magnaride dampers are said to reduce body roll.
+The Portofino gets electric power steering and the latest Ferrari E-Diff differential and F1-Trac traction control.
 Ferrari claims 0-100 km/h (0-62 mph) in 3.5 seconds, but since Car & Driver got 0-60 mph in 3.3 seconds in the 2015 California T, it may be even quicker than that.
-Top speed is claimed to be about 200 mph.
+Top speed is about 200 mph.

 Remember, It’s a Ferrari Convertible

-While sharpening performance compared to the California, Ferrari also paid attention to luxury in the Portofino, offering more useful rear seats, more effective air conditioning and more modern infotainment tech.
+While sharpening performance compared to the California, Ferrari also paid attention to luxury in the Portofino.
+It offers more useful rear seats, more effective air conditioning and more modern infotainment tech.
 An optional digital screen gives the front passenger a view of vehicle speed, engine revs and selected gear.
 For top-down driving, a new air deflector reduces wind buffeting.

-The Ferrari California probably deserves more respect that it gets in some circles, and, as the Portofino shows, there is a definite place in the marque’s lineup for such a fast, luxurious GT convertible that’s easy to drive every day.
+The Ferrari California probably deserves more respect that it gets in some circles.
+Further, as the Portofino shows, there is a definite place in the marque’s lineup for such a fast, luxurious GT convertible that’s easy to drive every day.

 Written by Jim Koscs, Audamotive Communications